 So, should I buy Jinko Solar Panels?

-From Solar Choice’s perspective Jinko Solar Panels strike a good balance between a trustworthy and reputable brand and affordability.
-Jinko offer a good range of panels including their affordable Cheetah Series and their premium Tiger Series which offer industry leading technology and warranties.
-Jinko Solar panels also have a proven track record on residential and commercial projects in Australia for over 10 years, so our opinion is you can’t go wrong with Jinko.
+From Solar Choice’s perspective, Jinko Solar Panels strike a good balance between a trustworthy and reputable brand and affordability.
+Jinko offers a good range of panels including their affordable Cheetah Series and their premium Tiger Series which offer industry-leading technology and warranties.
+Jinko Solar Panels also have a proven track record on residential and commercial projects in Australia for over 10 years, so our opinion is you can’t go wrong with Jinko.

 Example of a Jinko Commercial Solar Project